-World AIDS Day, established on 1 December every year since 1988.
-It is an international day dedicated to raising awareness of the AIDS pandemic caused by the spread of HIV infection.
-December is also?
-HIV/AIDS Awareness Month.
+The 1st of December has been established as World AIDS Day, since 1988.
+This international day is dedicated to raising awareness of the AIDS pandemic caused by the spread of HIV infection.
+Moreover, December is HIV/AIDS Awareness Month.

-This year?s theme for World AIDS Day is ?Putting Ourselves to the Test: Achieving Equity to End HIV.?
-Let?s remind everyone about the importance of getting tested, improving education, raising awareness, and fighting prejudice to help those who are deeply affected.
+This year’s theme for World AIDS Day is “Putting Ourselves to the Test: Achieving Equity to End HIV”.
+In this regard, let’s remind everyone how important the following aspects are: getting tested, improving education, raising awareness, and fighting prejudice to help those who are deeply affected.

-HIV (Human Immunodeficiency Virus) is a virus that damages the immune system cells depresses the ability to fight infections and diseases.
+HIV (Human Immunodeficiency Virus) is a virus that damages the immune system cells.
+Consequently, the virus also, depresses the ability of the body, to fight infections and diseases.

-AIDS (Acquired Immune Deficiency Syndrome) is the name used to describe a number of potentially life-threatening infections and illnesses that happen when your immune system has been severely damaged by the HIV virus.
+AIDS (Acquired Immune Deficiency Syndrome) is the name used to describe the effects of the HIV virus.
+More specifically, the number of potentially life-threatening infections and illnesses that can occur, after the HIV virus has severely damaged the immune system.

 HIV is not passed on easily from one person to another.
 The virus does not spread through the air like cold and flu viruses.
-HIV lives in the blood and in some body fluids.
-To get HIV, 1 of these fluids from someone with HIV has to get into your blood.
+Instead, HIV lives in the blood and in some body fluids.
+So, in order to get HIV, one of the following fluids, from someone with HI, has to get into your blood.

-The body fluids that contain enough HIV to infect someone are:
+The body fluids that contain enough HIV to infect someone:

 - semen